 Seventy-seven percent of global online purchases are made with a local or alternative payment method rather than with a credit card.

 If you don’t offer the right methods for the countries you sell in, your customers will bounce before they buy.
-Integrating local payment methods can be costly and time-consuming – if you try to do it all yourself.
+Integrating alternative payment methods can be costly and time-consuming – if you try to do it all yourself.
 Whether you plan to open a local online marketplace or sell cross-border, you must offer frictionless payment.

 What you’ll learn & what is covered

-- Different types of local payment methods
+- Different types of local alternative payment methods

-- Local payment method FAQ
+- Alternative payment method FAQ

-Different types of local payment method
+Different types of alternative payment method

 There are eleven common types of local, digital and online alternative payment methods.
 Here’s a list: